rdbc-io/rdbc/rdbc-doc/docs/examples.md

 Example projects are implemented in [rdbc-io/rdbc-examples](https://github.com/rdbc-io/rdbc-examples) GitHub repository.
-For detailed description of these samples see repository's README.
+For detailed description of these samples see the repository's README.